rackerlabs/technical-blog/_posts/2018-10-19-introduction-to-couchbase-the-engagement-database.md

 </br>

-Learn more about our [Rackspace Application Services](https://www.rackspace.com/application-management).
+Learn more about our [database services](https://www.rackspace.com/dba-services).

 If you have any questions on the topic, comment in the field below.